MPC-SoK/frameworks/scalemamba/README.md

 participants and secret-sharing setup.
 The framework provides a setup script to interactively produce the appropriate config files.

-We've set up the necessary certificate infrastructure in `SCALE-MAMBA/Cert-Store`.
-We ran our examples using localhost (127.0.0.1) for the IP address and `Player<i>.crt`, where `<i>` is a number 0-3.

-For secret sharing setup, we used Full Threshold sharing (option 1), with varying length modulus.
-Try 32 for initial testing purposes.
+Run the following commands.
+You will need to create BOTH config files (Secret Sharing and Cert).
 ```
 $ cd ~/SCALE-MAMBA
 $ ./Setup.x
+What do you want to set up?
+    1) Certs
+    2) Secret Sharing
+    3) Both
+Enter a number (1-3)..
 ```
+Enter `3`.

+We've placed all necessary certificate infrastructure in `SCALE-MAMBA/Cert-Store`.
+The root certificate is called `RootCA` and the individual player certificate names are `Player<i>.crt`.
+We ran examples using localhost (127.0.0.1) for the IP address.
+You can test with real or fake offline and sacrifice phases.

+For secret sharing setup, we used Full Threshold sharing (option 1), with varying length modulus.
+Try 32 for initial testing purposes.

-The setup script produces two configuration files: `Data/NetworkingData.txt` and `Data/SharingData.txt`.
+This setup script produces two configuration files: `Data/NetworkingData.txt` and `Data/SharingData.txt`.

 Then, compile the directory containing the program you wish to run.
 We